Strengthening Submarine Fibre Optic Cable Resilience in the Caribbean

 Background:

 The Caribbean region’s digital transformation is heavily reliant on robust and resilient telecommunications infrastructure, with submarine fibre optic cables forming the critical backbone.
-These cables provide essential connectivity for economic activity, social development, and critical services.
-However, the region’s vulnerability to natural disasters, including hurricanes, earthquakes, and submarine landslides, poses a significant threat to the stability and reliability of these vital networks.
+These cables provide essential connectivity for economic activity, social development and critical services.
+However, the region’s vulnerability to natural disasters, including hurricanes, earthquakes and submarine landslides, poses a significant threat to the stability and reliability of these vital networks.

 Recognizing the global importance of submarine cable resilience, the International Telecommunication Union (ITU) and the International Cable Protection Committee (ICPC) have established an international advisory body on this issue.
 Recently, in February 2025, the Nigerian Government hosted a successful meeting in Abuja, bringing together global stakeholders to address these challenges.